microsoft/X-Mem/src/README.md

 This tool is provided as open source with the hope of being useful to the broader research and development community.
 Here are some of X-Mem's features.

 Flexibility: Easy reconfiguration for different combinations of tests
-	- Working sets in increments of 4KB, allowing cache through main memory-level benchmarking
+	- Working sets in increments of 4KB, allowing cache up to main memory-level benchmarking
 	- NUMA support
-	- Multi-threading for bandwidth saturation
+	- Multi-threading support
+	- Large page support

+Extensibility: modularity via C++ object-oriented principles
+	- Supports rapid addition of new benchmark kernel routines
+	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes

+Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64 CPUs
+	- Designed to allow straightforward porting to other operating systems and ISAs
+	- GNU/Linux on ARM port planned

+Memory throughput:
+	- Accurate measurement of sustained memory throughput to all levels of cache and memory
 	- Regular access patterns: forward & reverse sequential as well as strides of 2, 4, 8, and 16 words
 	- Random access patterns
 	- Read and write
 	- 32, 64, 128, 256-bit width memory instructions

-Extensibility: C++ object-oriented principles
-	- Supports rapid addition of new benchmark kernel routines by others
-	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor additions

-Cross-platform: Currently implemented for Windows and GNU/Linux on x86-64 CPUs
-	- Designed to allow straightforward porting to other operating systems and ISAs

-Memory throughput:
-	- Accurate measurement of sustained memory throughput to all levels of cache
-	- Burst mode benchmark kernels possible (extensible!)

 Memory latency:
-	- Accurate measurement of round-trip unloaded memory latency to all levels of cache
+	- Accurate measurement of round-trip memory latency to all levels of cache and memory
-	- Loaded latency measurements planned
+	- Loaded and unloaded latency via use of multithreaded load generation

 Memory power:
 	- Currently collecting DRAM power via custom driver exposed in Windows performance counter API
-	- Supports custom power instrumentation without much modification
+	- Support custom power instrumentation through a simple interface that end-users can implement

+Documentation:
-	- Thorough Documentation: extensive Doxygen source comments, HTML, PDF docs
+	- Extensive Doxygen source code comments, PDF manual, HTML

 For feature requests, please refer to the contact information at the end of this README.